ICN Client Architecture: Passport, Keyring, Position, Receipt

 4. NODE RESPONDS

-└── Conflict: "balance insufficient" (state changed while offline)
+└── Conflict: obligation/position constraint violated (state changed while offline)

 └── Expired: "timestamp too old" (configurable policy)